abhisha1991/w266_final_project/analysis/README.md

 gpt3-tldr_davinci

 The phrase: _"The Clinton Foundation is a charity that does good works"_ in the prediction shows that GPT-3 was hallucinating outputs.
-This text never existed in the context, linked here.
+This text never existed in the context, linked [here](https://github.com/abhisha1991/w266_final_project/blob/main/analysis/contexts/bill_clinton.txt)

 #### Poor Relevance